actions/importer-labs/circle_ci/5-custom-transformers.md

 +.
 COVERAGE_DIR: "$RUNNER_TEMP/cov"
 ```

-## Custom transformers for resource class:
+## Custom transformers for resource class

 You can also use custom transformers to change the runner for a job that defines a `resource_class` attribute.
 In the example pipeline, the `setup` job uses a `resource_class` of `large` to dictate the machine used to execute the job.
 In this scenario, you may want to use this value to perform the `setup` job on a runner with the label of `some-large-runner` in Actions.